sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 }
 ```

+## Singelton disadvantages

+In a multi-threading program, having only one object may generate issues when different tasks try to access to the object, and it my
+result in the blocking of one tasks to others...

 ## Factory Pattern

 Some objetc classes cannot be known up until the program exectuion, so in this case, there must be something that choose the most